dmester/pdftosvg.net/README.md

 ## Usage

 Open a PDF document by calling `PdfDocument.Open`.
-Use `ToSvg` on each page to convert it to SVG.
+Call `SaveAsSvg()` on each page to convert it to an SVG file.

 ```csharp
 using (var doc = PdfDocument.Open("input.pdf"))